JanaRubiano/Repo-6/README.md

 2. Calculate the perimeter and area of the the figure.

-3. Calculate the meat in kilograms of N chickens, M rooster and K chicks.
+3. Calculate the meat in kilograms of N chickens, M rooster and K chicks, if each weighs 6k, 7k and 1k respectivily.

 4. Calcultae the diference if I have to buy P breads of $300, M milk bags of 3300 and H eggs of 350 each one, and I am given B pesos.